bstaruk/starbase-web/README.md

 # starbase

 This project was bootstrapped by [Starbase v4](https://github.com/bstaruk/starbase).
-The details below are unbranded so you can quickly swap out the title & intro.

 ---